Jeremy Strong (author): Romans on the Rampage

-Strong left teaching in 1991 and has been writing full-time ever since.
 His humorous writing often makes use of his childhood and primary teaching experiences.
 His story There's A Viking In My Bed was made into a BBC children's TV series and he has won several awards including the prestigious "Children's Book Award 1997" for The Hundred Mile an Hour Dog, the "Manchester Book Award" for his teen novel Stuff and the "Sheffield Book Award" for Beware, Killer Tomatoes.